Nichols’ 48-yard field goal lifts Navy past Tulane, 41-38

 Tulane: After a promising 5-1 start, the Green Wave has dropped consecutive road games to AAC West contenders.
 Tulane will need help to climb back into contention in the division, but a second bowl berth in a row remains well within reach.

-Navy: A year after enduring a 3-10 season, the program’s worst since 2002, the Midshipmen are back to playing meaningful conference games in November like they did in 2015 and 2016, their first two years in the AAC.
+Navy: The Midshipmen are back to playing meaningful conference games in November like they did in 2015 and 2016, their first two years in the AAC.
+They still have a game against AAC West leader Southern Methodist, which visits Annapolis on Nov.
+23.

 UP NEXT